 You need a strong body and a peaceful mind to live in the Himalaya.
 As we walk I see both everywhere in the hill people.
 What’s more I am confronted by my weaknesses in both.
 “You are neither mindful nor strong,” my mind flashes these messages like an annoying neon sign.

 As I write this I am in Limbu country in the Kanchenjunga region of Eastern Nepal.
-Limbu’s are friendly peaceful people who smile and say “Sewaru’ (their version of Namaste) as we walk through villages that are nestled on the side of 2400 metre, almost vertical, mountains slopes.
+Limbu’s are friendly, peaceful people who smile and say “Sewaru’ (their version of Namaste) as we walk through villages that are nestled on the side of 2400-metre, almost vertical, mountain slopes.
 Limbu are an indigenous culture of Nepal, along with Tamang, Magur, and the more well known Sherpa (Sherpa is an ethnicity not an occupation).
 There are 125 cultures here, so much variety in peoples.
 The mountain cultures are descendants of Tibetans and have Mongolian features.
-Each culture have evolved their own language, dress, dance, religion, and cultural ways.
+Each culture has evolved its own language, dress, dance, religion, and cultural ways.

 In the mountains there are no roads, everything moves up and down these steep mountain paths by walking, with loads carried on the backs of men, women and children.
 They walk for hours, even days, often with nothing but their thoughts, and nothing for distraction but the wilderness.
 This is living mindfulness.
 It’s one reason I have returned here often, mindfulness training is built into living.